 Wear sunscreen, and don’t forget to re-apply.
 Simple, right?
 Unfortunately, when it comes to sun protection, there is a lot to consider regarding the safety, efficacy, and environmental impacts of the products you’re using.
-You may have recently heard some concerning information regarding how quickly certain chemical components in sunscreen are absorbed into the bloodstream.
+You may have seen recent recalls of certain sun-care products and heard some concerning information regarding how quickly certain chemical components in sunscreen are absorbed into the bloodstream.
 Because sunscreens are not subject to standard drug safety testing, consumers are justified in questioning the safety of these products.

 UVB vs UVA Rays